Elizabethhub/Sierentz/README.md

 1. Home page:
 ![](images/homePage.png)

-2. Opened browser wondow by click on text with table:
+2. Opened browser window by click on text with table:
 ![](images/table.png)

 3. Showed message in the console from input by click on the button and then this button also close the window: